textcreationpartnership/A02480/README.md

 ##Content Summary##

 #####Front#####

-A touchestone for this time present expresly declaring such ruines, enormities, and abuses as troubl
+1. ❧To his knowne friende mayster Edward Godfrey Merchaunt.

 #####Body#####

+1. ¶A Touchestone, for this time present.
-¶ A Compendious fourme of education, to be diligently obserued of all Parentes and Scholemaisters in
+¶ A Compendious fourme of education, to be diligently obserued of all Parentes and Scholemaisters in¶ A Compendious fourme of education, to be diligently obserued of all Parentes and Scholemaisters in
-1. To maister Iohn Harlowe his approoued friende.
+    _ To maister Iohn Harlowe his approoued friende.

-1. ❧To the Reader.
+    _ ❧To the Reader.
 ❧The Speakers.
 Philopas.
 Chrisippus.CHrisippus, in these careles dayeswherin the blinde are boldeTo **Types of content**